VidhiMistry1/Customer_Churn_Prediction/README.md

 ## 1. Data File & Source

 The dataset used in this project is based on the **Telco customer churn** sample data module published by IBM, which tracks a fictional telco company's customer churn.
-The source dataset contains around 7 043 customer records with 21 features covering demographics, account information, service usage, and churn status:contentReference[oaicite:2]{index=2}.
+The source dataset contains around 7043 customer records with 21 features covering demographics, account information, service usage, and churn status.

 Key columns include:

 - **customerID**: unique identifier for each customer
 - **gender**, **SeniorCitizen**, **Partner**, **Dependents**: demographic attributes